johngrant4est/pom_prescribing_guidance/README.md

 We require further input to refine the more complex drug instructions e.g. insulin and anti-thrombotics.
 We also need to include stuff like timing of limb and neuraxial blocks in relation to anti-thrombotics.
 I have excluded the back-end management system and the libraries for sending mail (PHPMailer) and creating PDFs (FPDF).
 These are freely available.
+Also, for security reasons, dbconnect.php is not included but I have included a sample_dbconnect.php that you can modify to connect to your DB that you can create using the SQL file.